-A sampling of three different adventure activities: hiking, lake kayaking, and climbing.
+A sampling of three different adventure activities: backpacking on Falls Mountain, climbing on the Alpine Tower, and kayaking on Lake Hale (includes waterfront zip line and slides).
 Campers will spend one day apiece focusing on each of these three activities at all on-site locations.

 “You get to face your fears and do stuff you’d never do before.
 You meet some really good people there that help you, and you have the best week of your life.”

 This two-night option for rising 2nd-4th graders is similar to the Lower Elementary experience and is designed to give campers and parents a taste of what a full-week session at Outpost is like.

 All week-long Elementary living groups go on a “Home in the Woods” overnight adventure together.
 By hiking from Pioneer to a site on Glisson’s Falls Mountain, campers get a chance to practice their newly acquired outdoor adventure skills of fire-building, cooking, planning and packing for an overnight trip, knot-tying, and trail navigation.
 S’mores are also involved.